Deploy to the Decentralized Web with IPFS

 00:52:25 - Anthony Campolo

-Yeah, I think you can just hit deploy site.
-I think that's all you got to do hopefully it should know what to do.
+Yeah, I think you can just hit Deploy Site.
+I think that's all you have to do.
+Hopefully it should know what to do.

 00:52:33 - Ben Myers